Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 return self.classifier(x)

-Strategy 3: Fine-Tuning with Normalization Alignment
+Strategy 3: Fine-Tuning with Normalisation Alignment

 def bn_only_fine_tune(pretrained_model, target_loader, n_epochs=10, lr=1e-3):